sumejko92/lidar-camera/lidar_camera/README.md

 ```
 This will start the lidar_camera_node and rviz with respective config displaying the filtered colored pointclound and depth image.

-Dynamic reconfigure can be used to apply filtering and tinker with the depth image params.
+Dynamic reconfigure can be used to apply cloud filtering and tinker with the depth image params.

 ## Results